meadery/white-bread/README.md

 Parses Gherkin formatted feature files and executes them as tests.
 Initially started as an experiment.
 The API will change heavily.

+## Why the name?
+Gherkin and cucumber made me think of a [cucumber sandwiches](http://en.wikipedia.org/wiki/Cucumber_sandwich).
+Which are traditionally made with very thin white bread.

 # Basic usage
 Create *.feature files in a features directory.
 They should be gherkin syntax like:
 ```gherkin